 It’s important to keep hydrated while on shore.
 Yet in some of the more touristic ports, bottled water can often be outrageously priced.
 In a scorching hot situation, you may be thirsty enough to pay it.
 Instead, be prepared and bring a water bottle filled with the ship’s drinkable tap water to bring on land with you.
 You’ll be saving a few bucks with this environmentally friendly alternative to buying expensive bottled water on shore.

 The Cruise Hack to Get Cash

 41) How to Turn Onboard Credit into Cash Money

 If you have onboard credit and you don’t spend it, you will loose it.
 You cannot simply go to guest relations and ask for this onboard credit in cash.
 So don’t ever let your onboard credit go to waste!
-But instead of blowing your onboard credit on overpriced souvenirs that you didn’t really want anyways, this little trick will, in fact, allow you to transform your credit into cash money!
+But instead of blowing your onboard credit on overpriced souvenirs that you didn’t really want anyways, this simple cruise hack will, allow you to transform your credit into cash money!

-42) Use This Cruise Tip to Avoid Expensive ATM Fees
+42) Use This Cruise Hack to Avoid Expensive ATM Fees